 -

 Document-specific Chunking: Each document has its own structure.
-Rather than using a fixed number of characters or a recursive process, this method creates chunks that align with the logical sections of the document, like paragraphs or subsections.
+Rather than using a fixed number of characters or a recursive process, this method creates chunks that align with the logical sections of the document, like headings or paragraphs or subsections.
 For example, if the document contains programming code, it makes sense to ensure that functions or classes are not split in between chunks.

 There are other methods like Semantic chunking, token-based chunking, agent-based chunking, etc. You can even write your own functions to define the right approach.